strasse34/pp4/README.md

 ## Future Development
+In the early stages of app development, I envisioned several features that were beyond the scope of the pp4.
+These features have been earmarked for future development in future projects.
 - **Request Feature:** Travelers will receive requests from parcel holders, and only after a traveler's confirmation, will the parcel holder gain access to the traveler's contact information.
 Parcel holders can provide additional details about their parcels when sending a request to a traveler.
 - **Accept Request Feature:** Travelers have the option to accept or reject a request from a parcel holder.
 - **Payment Feature:** Adding a payment feature, ensuring payment before revealing the traveler's contact information to the parcel holder.